Irishwolf13/cal-app/README.md

 bin/rails generate dockerfile --compose --postgresql
 ```

 3. You can skip this step as the secrets have already been generated and commited to the repo.
-If the secrets need to be recreated, follow these steps
+If the secrets need to be recreated, follow these steps:
-  1. Delete old secret key
+  - Delete old secret key
 ```bash
 rm .env
 rm config/credentials.yml.enc
 rm config/master.key
 ```
-  2. Generate new secret key
+  - Generate new secret key
 ```bash
 EDITOR=nano bin/rails credentials:edit
 ```
 Simply hit Ctrl-X to save and exit.
 This will generate a new config/master.key, which is later used to decrypt & start the docker container.

-  3. Write the key to .env so docker containers can find it at run time
+  - Write the key to .env so docker containers can find it at run time
 ```bash
 echo RAILS_MASTER_KEY=$(cat config/master.key) > .env
 ```